srib1997/whyme.dev/content/blog/react-hooks/index.md

 ---

-This article assumes that you’re somewhat familiar with useEffect API.
+This article assumes(假設) that you’re somewhat(幾分) familiar(熟悉) with useEffect API.

 It’s also really long.
 It’s like a mini-book.
 That’s just my preferred format.
 But I wrote a TLDR just below if you’re in a rush or don’t really care.

-If you’re not comfortable with deep dives, you might want to wait until these explanations appear elsewhere.
-Just like when React came out in 2013, it will take some time for people to recognize a different mental model and teach it.
+If you’re not comfortable(不舒服) with deep dives, you might want to wait until(直到) these explanations(解釋) appear(出現) elsewhere.
+Just like when React came out in 2013, it will take some time for people to recognize(認識) a different mental(心理) model and teach it.

 ---

+## TLDR

+Here’s a quick TLDR if you don’t want to read the whole thing.
+If some parts don’t make sense, you can scroll down until you find something related(有關).

+Feel free to skip it if you plan to read the whole post.
+I’ll link to it at the end.

+Question: How do I replicate(複製) componentDidMount with useEffect?

+While you can useEffect(fn, []), it’s not an exact equivalent(相等).
+Unlike componentDidMount, it will capture(捕獲) props and state.
+So even(即使) inside the callbacks, you’ll see the initial(最初) props and state.
+If you want to see “latest” something, you can write it to a ref.
+But there’s usually a simpler way to structure(構建) the code so that you don’t have to.
+Keep in mind that the mental model for effects is different from componentDidMount and other lifecycles, and trying to find their exact equivalents may confuse you more than help.
+To get productive(效率), you need to “think in effects”, and their mental model is closer to implementing synchronization(實現同步) than to responding to lifecycle events.

 ---
 參考文章: